Category

 Blog-CTA-Sidebar-Graphic-HeatSafety-Checklist

-Extreme heat can be an extremely dangerous work hazard with serious implications for worker safety.
-On average there are hundreds of heat stress fatalities in the U.S. each year, and with more extreme heat in the forecast, preparing your employees for hot weather work is going to be a top priority.
+Extreme heat can be a dangerous work hazard with serious implications for worker safety.
+On average, hundreds of heat stress fatalities occur in the U.S. each year, and with more extreme heat in the forecast, preparing your employees for hot weather work is going to be a top priority.

 "The 30-year average actually shows that we lose more people to heat than any other sort of weather event." —Paul Yura, Warning Coordination Meteorologist at the National Weather Service